tstadmin/TrendSoftTech-V2.0/content/index.md

         title: "Testing"
         link: "/services/testing/"
         label: "read more testing"
-        description: "Trendsoft offers independent quality engineering and a wide range of software testing services and solutions..."
+        description: "Trendsoft offers independent quality engineering and a wide range of software testing services and solutions."
         CTA: "READ MORE"
     - listItem:
         id: 7
         title: "Digital Marketing"
         link: "/services/digitalMarketing/"
         label: "read more Digital Marketing"
-        description: "our performance-based marketing plans will always deliver the results you pay for.Strategies built..."
+        description: "our performance-based marketing plans will always deliver the results you pay for.Strategies built."
         CTA: "READ MORE"
 AccessibilityTabs:
   list: